mharis05/SeleniumTestNGExtentParallel/README.md

 #### Run all tests (Parallel, Firefox)
 Open Terminal in project root and run:
 `mvn clean test -DxmlFileName=testng.xml -Dbrowser=firefox`

-#### Run single test with specific browser
-For example, if you need to run test method "userRegistrationTest" in "AuthenticationTests" class:
-Open Terminal in project root and run:
-`mvn clean test -DxmlFileName=testng.xml -Dbrowser=firefox -Dtest=AuthenticationTests#userRegistrationTest`

-#### Run all tests in single class with specific browser (Parallel)
-For example, if you need to run test methods in "AuthenticationTests" class:
-Open Terminal in project root and run:
-`mvn clean test -DxmlFileName=testng.xml -Dbrowser=firefox -Dtest=AuthenticationTests`

 ### Where to find Test Report?
 Test HTML report is generated at the end of each run inside TestReport folder in project root.